 Stakeholder & City Updates

 General public stakeholder updates and City meetings are occurring on an ongoing basis, focusing on those immediately along the proposed alignment (Community leagues, EPCOR, adjacent landowners, existing businesses, and various event and festival producers).
 Prairie Sky has met with all City departments to ensure we understand all of the City’s plans, projects, priorities, and challenges, ensuring we complement City objectives or presents meaningful solutions.

 In the summer of 2020, Prairie Sky leased the power plant from EPCOR to operate historical tours and educate the public about the gondola project.
 During the tour, we posed a survey asking if respondents supported our project; 88% of respondents were in favour.

-We are crafting our Power Plant Station to showcase Indigenous stories, a direction informed by Indigenous engagement during Phase One and Two.
+We are also committed to creating stations that are inclusive and safe for all Edmontonians especially Indigenous people.
+The Power Plant Station will showcase Indigenous stories, a direction informed by Indigenous engagement during Phase One and Two.
 Through these conversations, it was clear that the entire experience of the Power Plant Station can serve as a powerful platform for reconciliation and recounting the history of West Rossdale.
 It also provides a means to advance social and economic outcomes for Indigenous communities in the region.

 Establish a Public and Indigenous Engagement Committee